Creating a petition

 Why we might reject your petition

-The Public Petitions team reject petitions that do not meet the rules.
+The Citizen Participation and Public Petitions team reject petitions that do not meet the rules.
 If we reject your petition, we will tell you why.
 If we can, we will suggest other ways you could raise your issue.

 We'll have to reject your petition if: